BryanKoo/english-inflection/README.md

 * Some words have two or more different spellings for comparative/superlative according to the meaning.
 * Basic rule should be modified a little according to word endings, vowels and consonant phonetics. (pretty > prettier)
 * There are many adjectives/adverbs that do not follow the basic or modified rule and those can be called irregular comparative/superlative.
-* Quantifiers, kinds of determiner, may have comparative/superlative (few/fewer/fewest, little/less/least)
+* Quantifiers, kinds of determiner, may have comparative/superlative (few/fewer/fewest, little/less/least) thus their inflection should be supported

 ## Software requiremants
 * modules: get_conjugation, get_plural, get_comparative